Xoconoch/spotizerr-auth/README.md

 spotizerr-auth
 ```

-You will have to run activate the virtual environment every time you want to use the tool.
+You will have to activate the virtual environment every time you want to use the tool.

 The script will guide you through the following steps: